nrkno/dotnetskolen/README_EN.md

 - <https://github.com/nrkno/dotnetskolen/discussions/categories/ideas>

-### 👩👨 Cast
+### 👩👨 Contributors

 - [@heidisu](https://github.com/heidisu) - Idea and quality assurance
 - [@thomaswolff](https://github.com/thomaswolff) - Primus engine and author

 ### 🙌 Thank you

-- Thank you to everyone who has provided constructive criticism and useful feedback for this course.
+- Thank you to everyone who has provided constructive and useful feedback for this course.

 ### 📝 License

-All documentation (including this guide) and source code in this repo are openly available under the [MIT License](/LICENCE).
+All documentation (including this guide) and source code in this repository are released under the [MIT License](/LICENCE).

 ## 📖 Table of Contents